stefanandonov/kiii2025/AWS_EC2_guide.md

-# 🚀 Guide: Deploying EC2 Infrastructure with Docker & Terraform
+# 🚀 Guide: Deploying EC2 launch template with Docker & Terraform
 ### 💡 Course: Continuous Integration and Delivery

 This guide will walk you through using **AWS** and a pre-built **Docker image** to automatically create a launch template and SSH key for EC2 — without needing to learn or write any Terraform code.